 Why is there bright red blood in my dog’s poop?
 Top Reasons:

 There are a multitude of possible reasons for bright red blood in your dog’s bowel movement, but let’s start with some basic information.
 When bright red blood is present, it means the blood hasn’t gone through the digestive tract – it hasn’t been digested, otherwise it would look dark brown or even black.
-Bright red blood indicates there’s fresh bleeding in the colon or near the exit point.

-1. Anal gland issues: Often accompanied by scooting and discomfort, blood from an anal gland issue will appear bright red, may cause blood streaks directly on stool, and there may even be blood on or around the anus.
+Often accompanied by scooting and discomfort, blood from an anal gland issue will appear bright red, may cause blood streaks directly on stool, and there may even be blood on or around the anus.
 Dogs with a history of anal gland issues are at particular risk, but since all dogs have anal glands, they all could have this issue.
 Anal glands inflamed enough to bleed may be infected or impacted, both of which requires veterinary treatment.

-2. GI disturbances: Anything that causes diarrhea can eventually lead to blood in the stool.
+Anything that causes diarrhea can eventually lead to blood in the stool.
 With diarrhea comes irritation and straining, both of which can induce bleeding in the colon, rectum or anus.

-4. Minor tears: Now, on the opposite spectrum, constipation can also lead to bright red blood in dog stool.
+On the opposite spectrum, constipation can also lead to bright red blood in dog stool.
 That’s because feces that is too hard or dry or that contains indigestible materials like bones or sticks can cause irritation and even small tears in the lining of the intestine and anus that can bleed.

-5. Parasites: Without the regular use of veterinary prescribed dewormers, dogs are at risk of picking up, carrying, and even transmitting intestinal parasites.
+Without the regular use of veterinary prescribed dewormers, dogs are at risk of picking up, carrying, and even transmitting intestinal parasites.
 There are a variety of intestinal worms dogs are susceptible to, but the most common culprit of bloody stool could be hookworms.
-All intestinal worms attach to the intestinal wall, causing inflammation, irritation and bleeding.
-It’s important to note that many intestinal parasites from dogs can be passed to humans, so here’s another good reason to keep up on regular deworming.
+A dog with hookworms may exhibit symptoms such as diarrhea, weight loss, anemia, lethargy.
+See what dog worms look like.
+Occasionally, you may also see worms in the dog’s stool.

-7. Canine parvovirus: This is a serious but preventable viral condition that attacks the lining of the intestines, leading to bloody diarrhea and vomiting.
-Puppies are most often affected, but since parvo is very effectively controled with proper vaccinations, unvaccinated adult dogs are also at high risk.
+Puppies are most often affected, but since parvo is very effectively controlled with proper vaccinations, unvaccinated adult dogs are also at high risk.
 With immediate veterinary treatment, more than 2/3 of dogs with parvo will survive, but mortality rates for parvo when treated at home are very high.

 When is bright blood in dog’s poop an emergency?